iwillspeak/feersum/docs/special-forms.md

 ### Implementation status

-Definitions are not yet implemented
+Variable definitions are bound and lowered.
+Function definitions are not bound correctly yet, and are not lowered.

 ## Assignments